marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/Chunky-Boi.md

 ![](../images/chunky-boi-part-6.png)

-The third digit in the first coordinate was even, and the last digit in the second coordinate was odd, so I then crafted:
+The third digit in the first coordinate was even, and the last digit in the second coordinate was odd, so I was pretty sure that these were the coordinates for the flag.
+So, using the challenge description, I submitted

-`uiuctf{Boeing C-17 Globemaster III, 47.462, -122.303}`

-I then submitted `uiuctf{Boeing C-17 Globemaster III, 47.462, -122.303}` and solved the challenge.
+`uiuctf{Boeing C-17 Globemaster III, 47.462, -122.303}` and solved the challenge.